 To make a basic envelope style pillow case or cushion cover, you will need suitable fabric, coordinating thread, and basic sewing supplies including cutting supplies and a sewing machine.
 A rotary cutter and board are handy (especially if piecing), but not essential.
-Since there are DIY recycled shirt pillows, we’re using old shirts to source our fabric.
+Since these are DIY recycled shirt pillows, we’re not shopping for fabrics.
+We’re using old shirts to source our fabric instead.

 - Pillow insert

 - Sewing machine and general cutting / sewing supplies